Today's Articles

 *Gloria Long Anderson was born on this date in 1938.
 She is a Black chemist, administrator, and professor.

-Gloria Long was born in Altheimer, Arkansas, where she was the fourth child, and only girl, in a family of six children.
+Gloria Long was born in Altheimer, Arkansas, where she was the fourth child and only girl in a family of six children.
 She is the daughter of Elsie Lee Foggie Long, a seamstress, and Charles Long, a sharecropper, with a tenth and third-grade education, respectively.
 They lived in a mixed-race, segregated farming community.
-Later, her parents worked at the Pine Bluff Arsenal, her mother in the Armament Division, and her father as a janitor.
+Later, her parents worked at the Pine Bluff Arsenal; her mother was in the Armament Division, and her father was a janitor.
 Growing up, she was expected to help with farm work, and they allowed her to start elementary school at four.

 She attended segregated public schools, including the Altheimer Training School.
 She was an excellent student who skipped grades, graduating high school valedictorian at age 16 in 1954.
 She explained that the teachers "pushed us to succeed, to excel because they had a vested interest in turning out successful, well-educated students.
 They cared, intimately, about us doing well."
 The school offered very little science education and very little math.
 Few jobs were available for Black women in Altheimer, so Anderson started studying at the Arkansas Agricultural, Mechanical, and Normal College, a state-supported school for African Americans.